Eluinhost/TeamspeakAuth/docs/SKINS.md

 Included as a part of the project is a skin cache that caches skins from Minotar to serve them locally.

 The cache can be found at cache/skins.
+To delete the cache run 'php console/console.php clean:skins' or delete cache/skins

 The URLs for skins are the following: